ajmyers/tm1cm/README.md

 #### PUT

-This will connect to the test environment for mytestapplication, and update all of the model objets with the definition stored on the local computer
+This will connect to the test environment for mytestapplication, and update all of the model objects with the definition stored on the local computer

 From your terminal, run the command: